MicrosoftDocs/msix-docs/msix-src/manage/shared-package-container.md

 ```
-When you have the container definition .xml, you can use the following Powershell commands to  you can use the following PowerShell commands to deploy, reset, update, and remove a Shared Package Container from the device.
+When you have the container definition .xml, you can use the following Powershell commands to deploy, reset, update, and remove a Shared Package Container from the device.
 Note that all other app deployment commands remain the same (i.e installing packages)

 ### PowerShell Commands